objectivedynamics42/obsidian-writing/AndroidKkotlinTidbits.md

   The _Elvis_ operator. if the value is non null, the operator returns the value.
 Otherwise it returns an alternative value

 # Activity Lifecycle
+## Parts of the activity lifecycle
+* Total lifetime
+* Visible (and inverse) lifetime -
+* Foreground (and inverse) lifetime - and inverse
+The framework provides methods for the start/end of each lifetime
 ## Lifecycle methods
 * onCreate
 * onRestart - see below too